DSC-SPIDAL/harp/Hands-on.md

 ### Download Docker Image and launch Container Instance

 Execute the two commands to load in docker image and launch a container instance.

 ```bash
 # Download an image
 sudo docker pull lee212/harp-daal:icc_included
 # Start a container
 sudo docker run -it lee212/harp-daal:icc_included /etc/bootstrap.sh -bash
 ```
+After executing the last command you will be logged on to the docker image.

 The container takes up to 20GB disk space, if the machine has more than 50GB disk space, there shall be no problem to launch the container instance.
 Otherwise, users could use the following commands to clean up the Docker space

 ```bash
 # Remove useless docker images
 sudo docker image rm <useless-docker-image>